freebsd-ita/gufi-blog/content/nginx-devel-1.9.12.md

 nginx-devel-nopcre-1.9.12      Robust and small WWW server
 ```

-Well, will see what's that later.
+Well, we will take a look at it later on.

 In case of nginx, after an upgrade I usually run a:
 ```